Laura Fuentes

 That "keeper recipe" for classic deviled eggs that's so good; they disappear fast!

-This recipe is for you if you’re like me and scope out the tray of deviled eggs at every get-together.
-All the familiar flavors of the creamy yolk filling set in a perfectly cooked egg white were too good to pass up.
+Classic deviled eggs with all the familiar flavors of the creamy yolk filling, set in perfectly cooked egg whites that are too good to pass up.

 three classic deviled eggs in a row